gre/gre/blockarts/Exploration04/README.md

 <img src="../../public/images/blockstyles/pattern-03/01.png" width="400"/>

 Pattern 03 is a tribute to fountain pen plotting, generating strokes lines to yield unique patterns.
 It recreates the condition of ink on paper in a digital art form.
-The second market will be interesting as these are also physically plottable.
-The NFT allows to download a SVG file: recipe for a physical artist to perform the art physically, with their own tools.
+The second market will be exciting as these are also physically plottable.
+A SVG file can be downloaded from each NFT that is the recipe for a physical artist to perform the art physically, with their own tools.

-MOD1: allows you to pick your color. which recreates the conditions of some inks.
-Black is very powerful but also other inks are very vivid.
-It's given to you as a mod control to pick one.

-MOD2: is controlling two factors, the border width (0.5 to 1.0) and the intensity of the noise (cycles twice).

-MOD3: is a general padding control and also tweaks border placement and sometimes lines distance.

-MOD4: control the alignment of waves and the amplitude of the "displacement" effect.

-MOD5: controls the resolution of each line. (beware high values slows down other mods)

-MOD6: adds a variable blur effect.

-As all BlockStyles, this script visualize Ethereum's block data: number of lines is driven by transactions count in the block, The shape is driven by $value of ERC20 transfers vs ETH.
-When high value is in ETH, a spiral is used, vertical lines means more $ in ETH, horizontal otherwise, cross-hatch when there are exceptional ERC20 transfers. (evaluated with Aug 2021 static prices)
+===

-There are many rare features to discover and intentionally not all documented: ultimately, don't hunt for the rarity that are "designed by the author", search for the organic rarity & enjoy patterns and unexpected shapes.
+This script visualize Ethereum's blocks like a regular BlockStyle.
+There are many rare features to discover and not all are documented: but ultimately, don't hunt for the rarity that are "designed by the author", search for the organic rarity & enjoy patterns and unexpected shapes.

+===

+I would appreciate if you could acknowledge the artistic process behind this style: https://greweb.me/2021/08/pattern-03

 **options**